Deep Dive into VPC CNI: An In-Depth Analysis of IPAMD and Security Groups For Pods

 Security Groups For Pods

-This feature allows you to apply Security Groups at the Pod level instead of the Node level, which enhances the security of communication between EKS Pods and other services in your VPC.
+This feature applies security groups at the pod level instead of the node level, which allows you to strengthen communication security between EKS pods and other services in your VPC.

 structure